blumixid/docs/overview/glossary/index.md

 *Last updated: 19 April 2016*
 {: .last-updated}

-This glossary provides terms and definitions for {{site.data.keyword.Bluemix}}.
+This glossary provides terms and definitions for {{site.data.keyword.Bluemix_notm}}.
 {:shortdesc}

 The following cross-references are used in this glossary: